 Many doctors recommend an annual CT scan for those at high-risk for lung cancer.
 This scan is more effective in detecting the disease early in its course when it is treatable.

-Current Medicare guidelines state that individuals who meet the following criteria are eligible for a low-dose screening CT once a year if you are:
+Medicare guidelines state that you’re eligible for a low-dose screening CT once a year if you are:

 Dr. Lam says patients should know that there is a slight risk of radiation exposure from a CT scan and a small chance of “false-positives” that sometimes cause additional testing or surgery on a nodule that is non-cancerous.

 But he says the risks are worth it when weighed against the benefits of such a screening.
-The National Lung Screening Trial found a 20 percent reduction in lung cancer related death rates in high-risk patients who had CT screening over those who had chest X-rays, he says.
+The National Lung Screening Trial found a 20% reduction in lung cancer related death rates in high-risk patients who had CT screening over those who had chest X-rays, he says.

 When testing detects a nodule or spot, your doctor likely will continue checking the nodule for two years.
 The recommended course of action, however, will depend on the size of the nodule and your risk level.

-For instance, a person with a small nodule who is at low risk might have a follow up CT scan annually for two years, while a high-risk individual might have three CT scans during that period.
+For instance, a person with a small nodule who is at low risk might have a follow up CT scan annually for two years.
+But a high-risk individual might have three CT scans during that period.

 If the nodule does not grow over the two-year period, your doctor likely will diagnose it as benign and will not treat it further, Dr. Lam says.
 If growth is detected, a biopsy or surgery would be recommended.
 In general, malignant nodules double in size every one to six months.

-“The bulk of nodules, especially in Ohio, are benign,” he adds.
+“The bulk of nodules are benign,” he adds.
 (Lung cancer rates vary by state due to several variables, including socioeconomic status, lifestyle choices and exposure to radon, the second leading cause of lung cancer.)

 But even if the nodule is not cancerous, Dr. Lam uses the experience as an opportunity to educate patients about the dangers of smoking.

 One study found that smokers lose at least one decade of life expectancy compared with people who have never smoked.
-It also found that people who quit smoking by age 40 reduce their risk of smoking-related death by 90 percent.
+It also found that people who quit smoking by age 40 reduce their risk of smoking-related death by 90%.